-7.1 Where the product of surveillance and communications data could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with
+- 7. 1 Where the product of surveillance and communications data could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with established disclosure requirements for a suitable time period subject to review; and in accordance with the council's document retention guidelines. - 7.2 There is nothing in RIPA which prevents material obtained from properly authorised surveillance from being used in other investigations.
+Authorising Officers must ensure, therefore, that arrangements are in place for the handling, storage and destruction of material obtained through the use of covert

-- established disclosure requirements for a suitable time period subject to review; and in accordance with the council's document retention guidelines. - 7.
-2 There is nothing in RIPA which prevents material obtained from properly authorised surveillance from being used in other investigations.
-Authorising Officers must ensure, therefore, that arrangements are in place for the handling, storage and destruction of material obtained through the use of covert surveillance.
+- surveillance.
 Authorising Officers must also ensure compliance with the appropriate data protection requirements and any relevant codes of practice produced by individual authorities relating to the handling and storage of material. - 7.3 The PA to the SRO shall maintain a summary of all authorisations in a central record on behalf of the SRO.
-Officers must immediately inform the PA to the SRO whenever an authorisation is granted, reviewed, renewed or cancelled and give the PA to the SRO the original form for it to be retained centrally. - 7.4 The PA to the SRO shall retain the original authorisation, renewal and cancellation forms for a period of at least three years from the ending of the authorisation (six years if financial records are involved). - 7.5 All officers involved in any aspect of this procedure will retain and secure records in accordance with the requirements of the Data Protection Act and the Authoritiy's procedures thereunder. - 7.6 The master form templates contained in the based on the forms published on the Home Office website.
-The exception to this is the use of a modified version of the cancellation of surveillance form, as recommended in the OSC inspection report of 9 June 2016.
-The modification is to include a section for review and comment by the Authorising Officer.
+Officers must immediately inform the PA to the SRO whenever an authorisation is granted, reviewed, renewed or cancelled and give the PA to the SRO the original form for it to be retained centrally. - 7.4 The PA to the SRO shall retain the original authorisation, renewal and cancellation forms for a period of at least three years from the ending of the authorisation (six years if financial records are involved). - 7.5 All officers involved in any aspect of this procedure will retain and secure records in accordance with the requirements of the Data Protection Act and the Authoritiy's procedures thereunder. - 7.6 The master form templates contained in the appendices of this policy and procedure are subject to document control and shall be reviewed annually and, as determined to be necessary.